 - Status – Active means the entity is in good standing, and all reports and filing fees are up to date.
 Other results are “Inactive,” and these names may be available to register.

 - Principal Office – This could be the business’s physical address, or it could be an address where business records are stored.

 - Term of Duration – Perpetual means the entity intends to operate indefinitely.
 Some entities will choose a specified end date.

-- You are also able to look at filings such as the Annual Report, Initial Filing and any notices.
+- You can also look at filings such as the Annual Report, Initial Filing, and any notices.

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
 Once you know the LLC name is available, learn how to form a Wyoming LLC by reading our step-by-step guide on filing the Articles of Organization.

-While not required in Wyoming, an Operating Agreement, which contains the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Wyoming, an Operating Agreement, which contains the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.